 Day 22: Porec/Postojna/Ljubljana (SLOVENIA) (Drive)

-We take a scenic coastal drive along the coast then cross into Slovenia.
+Scenic coastal drive into Slovenia.
 We then visit Lipica Stud Farm, and head to the Postojna Caves, an exceptional system of limestone caves and is one of the most famous area in the world for the study of karstic phenomena.
 The system is a series of caverns, halls and passages some 27 km long hollowed out by the Pivka River, which enters a subterranean tunnel near the entrance.

 Overnight: Hotel Union or Hotel City, Ljubljana (1 night) (B)

 Day 23: Ljubljana/Bled (Drive)

 We start the day with a tour of "Bela Ljubjana."
 A drive through the streets of this sunny city reminds us of the buildings of both Vienna and Prague.
 The difference, however, is that the Slovene capital is tiny by comparison, small enough to be easily visited on foot.
 We go up to the city's highest point to visit the 16th century castle, then descend to the lower city to see Trg Naradnih Herojev, the square housing one of the world’s newest parliaments.
 We continue on foot to visit the old town with its large university, philharmonic hall, the square of the three bridges and explore the open air and indoor city markets.
 Next we travel to Lake Bled.
 Reflecting the high peaks of the Julian Alps, the lake has always been considered sacred to the locals.
 We start with a visit of the castle perched on a cliff overlooking the town.
 Offering stunning views of the lake, the castle is also home to a small historical museum with artefacts dating back to the time of the Romans.
 At the shores of Lake Bled we embark on a boat ride to Slovenia's only island, home to a Baroque church dedicated to Our Lady of the Lake.

 Overnight: Hotel Park, Bled (1 night) (B)